 - Disease.
 Other rare conditions can enlarge the aortic valve and lead to regurgitation, including Marfan syndrome, a connective tissue disease.

 - Trauma.
 Damage to the aorta near the site of the aortic valve, such as damage from injury to your chest or from a tear in the aorta, also can cause backward flow of blood through the valve.

 How your heart works

 Heart valves open like a one-way gate.
-The leaflets of the aortic valve are forced open as the left

-	ventricle contracts and blood flows into the aorta.
-When the blood has gone through the valve and

-	the left ventricle has relaxed, the leaflets swing closed to prevent the blood that has just passed

-	into the aorta from flowing back into the left ventricle.
+The flaps (cusps) of the aortic valve are forced open as the left ventricle contracts and blood flows into the aorta.
+When the blood has gone through the valve and the left ventricle has relaxed, the cusps close to prevent the blood that has just passed into the aorta from flowing back into the left ventricle.